populse_mia.user_interface.data_browser package¶

 - sort_column(order)[source]¶

-Sort the current column.
+Sort the currently selected column.

 - Parameters: